canonical/certification-docs/Policy_Guide.rst

 basis.
 Private certifications are generally used for pending tenders that the Partner wishes to participate in, or for certification on a pre-GA system with the expectation that such certification will be made public after the system GAs.
-If you need a private certification, please contact your Partner Engineer for more information.
+If you believe you need a private certification, please contact your Partner Engineer for more information.

 Zero-Day Certification
 ----------------------